 This hit the long-lived Maverick hard, and he became suicidal.

-After some deliberation, and as his condition rapidly worsened, Maverick decided to die viking-style at the hand of a true warrior.
+As his condition rapidly worsened, Maverick decided to die Viking-style at the hand of a true warrior.
 He arranged a fake ambush to force Wolverine to kill him, but Logan refused.

 Maverick had to walk away, his incurable condition continuing to slowly kill him.